 After 20+ years working as a development coach, trainer and facilitator, I’ve made the conclusion that people change if and when they want to.
 Not their boss.
 Not their coach.
 Not their partner.

-Curious to know how I came to this conviction?
+Curious about how I came to this conviction?